SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 The steps below guide you through setting up your pipeline.

-# Prerequsite
+# Prerequsites
 1. Develop the Incident Management application following the step by step tutorial [Develop a Full-Stack CAP Application](https://developers.sap.com/group.cap-application-full-stack.html)
-2. Deployed the Incident Management application to SAP BTP Kyma Runtime following the tutorial [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html)
+2. Deploy the Incident Management application to SAP BTP Kyma Runtime following the tutorial [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html)

 ## Initialize a Repository in VS Code